-Field Description LACPDUs Sent Number of valid LACPDUs transmitted from this channel group.
+Field Description Port Channel The LACP port channel trunk number.
+The Ethernet interface that is a member of the LACP port-channel trunk.
+Member Port LACPDUs Sent Number of valid LACPDUs transmitted from this channel group.
 LACPDUs Received Number of valid LACPDUs received on this channel group.
-Marker Sent Number of valid Marker PDUs transmitted from this channel group.
-Marker Received Number of valid Marker PDUs received by this channel group.
-MarkerResponsePDU Sent Number of valid MarkerResponse PDUs transmitted from this channel group.
-MarkerResponsePDU Received Number of valid MarkerResponse PDUs received by this channel group.

-Field Description Unknown Packet Received Number of frames received that either (1) Carry the Slow Protocols Ethernet Type value, but contain an unknown PDU, or (2) are addressed to the Slow Protocols group MAC Address, but do not carry the Slow Protocols Ethernet Type.
-Unknown Packet Received Number of frames that carry the Slow Protocols Ethernet Type value, but contain a badly formed PDU or an illegal value of Protocol Subtype.
+MarkerPDU Sent Number of valid Marker PDUs transmitted from this channel group.
+MarkerPDU Received Number of valid Marker PDUs received by this channel group.
+MarkerResponsePDU Number of valid MarkerResponse PDUs transmitted from this channel group.
+Sent MarkerResponsePDU Number of valid MarkerResponse PDUs received by this channel group.
+Received Unknown Packet Number of frames received that either (1) Carry the Slow Protocols Ethernet Received Type value, but contain an unknown PDU, or (2) are addressed to the Slow Protocols group MAC Address, but do not carry the Slow Protocols Ethernet Type.
+Number of frames that carry the Slow Protocols Ethernet Type value, but Illegal Packet Received contain a badly formed PDÚ or an illegal value of Protocol Subtype.